 Best practices for emergency preparedness: 3 rules for a well-rounded contingency plan

-From every phase involved to every point of view, read our guidelines on how to ensure effective emergency preparedness through an all-encompassing plan.
+Guidelines on how to ensure effective emergency preparedness through an all-encompassing plan.

 Estimated response times, required supplies, potential damage and downtime – not to mention ever-evolving regulatory requirements – for emergency management to be successful in the end, you must think of everything from the beginning.
 Yet even this basic principle of emergency preparedness can get lost when building the foundation for your plan.
 Just as important as detailed calculations and demanding compliance regulations is how complete your emergency preparedness framework is overall.